Reachability analysis of linear hybrid systems via block decomposition: Decomposed reachability analysis

 and hence

-From~\eqref{eq:decomposed_intersection_sufficient} we obtain (1)~a sufficient test for emptiness of $\Xhat \cap \YG$ in terms of only $\X_1$ and (2)~a more precise sufficient test in terms of $\X_1$ and $\X_2$ in low dimensions.
+From~\eqref{eq:decomposed_intersection_sufficient} we obtain 1)~a sufficient test for emptiness of $\Xhat \cap \YG$ in terms of only $\X_1$ and 2)~a more precise sufficient test in terms of $\X_1$ and $\X_2$ in low dimensions.
 If both tests fail, we can either fall back to the (exact) test in high dimensions or conservatively assume that the intersection is nonempty.

 The precision of the above scheme highly depends on the structure of \Xhat and \YG.
 If several (but not all) blocks of \YG are constrained, instead of decomposing \YG into the low-dimensional block structure, one can alternatively compute the intersection for medium-dimensional sets to avoid an approximation error; we apply this strategy in the evaluation (Section~\ref{sec:evaluation}).
 If \YG is compact, the following proposition shows that the approximation error is bounded by the maximal entry in the diameters of \Xhat and \YG, and this bound is tight.
+This strategy is illustrated in Figure~\ref{fig:interectoin_algorithms}\,c).

 \begin{proposition} Let $\Xhat = \bigtimes_j \X_j \in \convexsets$, $\YG \in \convexsets$, $\Xhat \cap \YG \neq \emptyset$, $\YGhat := \bigtimes_j \pi_j \YG$ for appropriate projection matrices $\pi_j$ corresponding to $\X_j$, and $p = \infty$.
 Then